Starting a Business in Ireland

 Coming from outside Ireland

 Nationals of the European Economic Area (EEA) or Switzerland do not need permission to set up a business in Ireland.
-You can read more here, coming to set up a business or invest in Ireland.
+You can find out more here with a step-by-step guide to set up a business or invest in Ireland.

 Legal Structure